-Fascinating facts about cat urine:
+Fast facts about cat urine

-Based on our deep experience in the litter box, here are our best tips for getting rid of that cutting cat-pee odor and for making your home smell fresh as a daisy.
+Based on our experience in the litter box, here are our best tips for getting rid of that cutting cat-pee odor and for making your home smell fresh as a daisy.

-1. Find the Stain.
+Find the stain.

-2. Employ a strong enzyme cleaner.
+Employ a strong antibacterial cleaner.

-3. Dig out the wet vac.
+Dig out the wet vac.

 We recommend removing any lingering urine with a wet vac.
-Cat urine can penetrate carpet fibers, making it difficult to wipe up even if it has been neutralized with the cleaner.
+Cat urine smell can penetrate carpet fibers, making it difficult to wipe up even if it has been neutralized with the cleaner.